DFE-Digital/login.dfe.public-api/README.md

 | 048 | Children's Centre Linked Site|
 | 056 | Institution funded by other government department|
 | 057 | Academy secure 16 to 19|

+## Postman collection
+We do have a Postman workspace with some sample requests, which is available upon request on Slack.